dominointernet/test/README.md

 # test
-Just a testing are to learn how to use GitHub.
+Just a testing area to learn how to use GitHub.